30280 - APPLICATIONS FOR MANAGEMENT

-- One online lecture to outline and explain the process of implementing the research project assignment.
+- Outline and explain the process of implementing the research project assignment.

 - One webinar to both explain and answer questions concerning the research project/assignment.

-- There are a set of meetings in the computer rooms, where we demonstrate and explain how to use the statistical software SPSS, and where students are given tasks of answering and solving tasks related to the SPSS and the use of large and complex data sets.
+- There are a set of meetings where we demonstrate and explain how to use the statistical software STATA, and where students are given tasks of answering and solving tasks related to the STATA and the use of large and complex data sets.

 - Standard exercises concerning applied statistical calculations.